whisperlab/lingo.dev/packages/cli/README.md

 - [Hindi](/readme/hi.md)
 - [Bengali](/readme/bn.md)

 Don't see your language?
-Just add a new language code to the [`i18n.json`](./i18n.json) file and open a PR.
+Just add a new language code to the [`i18n.json`](./i18n.json) file and open a PR!